Student Financial Services Counselor/Officer

 - Coordinate with Lenders to resolve private loan questions.

 -School of Education

 - Assist in supervision and training of student workers.

 - Conduct financial aid workshops as required.

 - Attend financial aid workshops as needed.

 - Perform other duties as instructed by the Supervisor or Director.

 Knowledge, Skills and Abilities

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Bachelor's degree (B. A.) from four-year college or university; one to two years related experience and/or training; or equivalent combination of education and experience.
+High School Diploma or GED required.
+Bachelor's degree (B. A.) from four-year college or university preferred; one to two years related experience and/or training; or equivalent combination of education and experience.